 Maki-e Gold Decoration

-In this workshop, we explore how tradition is preserved, how form is reimagined, and how this ancient art continues to live — not only in history, but in the present.
+Through this workshop, guests discover both how tradition is faithfully preserved and how form is creatively reimagined, to see how this ancient artisanal craft continues to evolve into the future.

 What is Maki-e?